-For cluster formation and inter-node communication, Qumulo Core requires unblocked IPv4 traffic in the local subnet.
+For cluster formation and inter-node communication Qumulo Core requires unblocked IPv6 traffic in the local subnet-for more information, see Configuring IPv6 in Qumulo Core (page 137).

-Port Protocols Use 53 UDP DNS 88 ТСР Kerberos 111 III TCP rpcbind or portmapper for NSM and NLM 1 Note Depending on the client portmapper configuration, Qumulo Core might require additional ports.
+Port Protocols Use 53 UDP DNS 88 ТСР Kerberos 111 TCP rpcbind or portmapper for NSM and NLM 1 Note Depending on the client portmapper configuration, Qumulo Core might require additional ports.
 123 UDP Synchronization of product and network time, for authentication and time-stamping of artifacts such as audit logs, by using the Network Time Protocol (NTP).
-135 TCP DCERPC or Netlogon (Domain Controller Binding) 389, 636 TCP LDAP to Active Directory or to a standalone LDAP server (by default) 443 TCP Qumulo Shift for Amazon S3 (by default) 514 ТСР Audit with Rsyslog (by default)
+135 TCP DCERPC or Netlogon (Domain Controller Binding) 389, 636 TCP LDAP to Active Directory or to a standalone LDAP server (by default) 443 TCP Qumulo Shift for Amazon S3 (by default) 514 TCP Audit with Rsyslog (by default)